p-north/Food-Connect/README.md

 ![foodconnect-high-resolution-logo](https://github.com/user-attachments/assets/b1ffc80c-8319-4463-aa19-18308e9c7c10)

-Connecting food donors with those in need through an online platform.
+"Connecting food donors with those in need through an online platform"

 ## 🌍 Overview
 FoodConnect is a web platform that bridges the gap between food donors and recipients.
 It provides a marketplace for food donations, AI-powered food expiry predictions, a real-time chat system, and various filtering options to ensure food accessibility for those in need.